gofynd/fdk-client-javascript/DOCUMENTATION.md

 ---

+#### getFollowIDsByType
-*getFollowIDsByType* - Get the Uids of followed product, brand and collection.
+Get the Uids of followed product, brand and collection.

 ```javascript
 // Promise